 Unfortunately critical thinking is a skill that is sorely lacking amongst the general population, and definitely amongst most new-age/religious/spiritual seekers who are often gullible and stupid and quick to believe anything (no matter how far-fetched or ridiculous) and who often act as if ignorance were bliss and intellectual laziness was a virtue.

 Meditation and mindfulness is not enough.
 Yes meditation quietens and stills the mind, and it allows you to see and perceive things clearer, but there are a lot of 30+ year meditators that believe a lot of bullshit and new-age and religious fairy tales, that do not have the most basic of critical thinking skills.

 If you want to improve your critical thinking skills, get smarter, and raise your consciousness read this article: How to get Smarter: A guide to critical thinking, cognitive biases, and logical fallacies – Part 1

 If you want to raise your awareness/consciousness you must be a truth seeker.

 Unfortunately most people aren’t truth seekers.
 They’re approval seekers, comfort seekers, pleasure seekers – but they’re not truth seekers.
 Most people could care less about the truth.
 They just want to feel good.
 If the truth makes them feel good – they want it.
 But if it doesn’t – they don’t.

 So what does it mean to become a truth seeker?

 Follow the evidence wherever it leads

-As a Truth Seeker you must be willing to follow the evidence wherever it leads.
-Even if it’s inconvenient and uncomfortable and contradicts everything you believe.
+You must be willing to follow the evidence wherever it leads.
+Even if it’s inconvenient and uncomfortable.